My thoughts

 While dwelling in my thoughts, a memory came to my mind.
-In my college time, I was present a challenge to make a recursive Fibonacci algorithm, in LISP without using Loops.
+In my college time, I was presented with a challenge to make a recursive Fibonacci algorithm in LISP without using Loops.

 This was a challenge, because as you may know…